HimaVarsha94/NTM/README.md

 A Torch implementation of the Neural Turing Machine model described in this [paper](http://arxiv.org/abs/1410.5401) by Alex Graves, Greg Wayne and Ivo Danihelka.

-This implementation uses an LSTM/GRU controller.
+This implementation uses an LSTM and a GRU controller.
+Thanks to [kaishengtai](https://github.com/kaishengtai)'s ]implementation](https://github.com/kaishengtai/torch-ntm) from which this is built on.
 NTM models with multiple read/write heads are supported.
 Also the implementation has both cuda and non-cuda versions.

 ## Requirements